 Read our review of Axa Health Insurance.

 Boots has been around since 1849 and is a staple on every high street.
 Boots offers three levels of cover for dental insurance that include emergency cover (up to £1,500), dental hospital stay (up to £100 a night), cover for routine treatment (up to £1,000), 100% claim-back, treatment for oral cancer and a contribution towards the cost of NHS treatment.

 WPA has a 110-year heritage as a not-for-profit, the company has over 80 local offices across the UK.
 Their dental insurance includes cover for routine treatments and check-ups, cover for pre-existing conditions, emergency cover (including abroad), cover for dental damage as a result of facial injuries and oral cancer treatment.
 They cover for all UK dentists.

 Read our review of WPA Health Insurance.

 Simplyhealth used to be called HSA.
 They are the UK’s biggest cash plan private health insurance provider – the company has been around for more than 140 years and has nearly 3.5 million customers.
-They offer three levels of dental insurance cover, which can include 100% claim-back for check-ups, scale and polish, emergency treatment (worldwide, up to £500 per year) and dental accident (worldwide, up to £5,000 per year) and 50% for routine treatment.
+They offer three levels of dental insurance cover, which can include 100% claim-back for check-ups, scale and polish, emergency treatment (worldwide, up to £500 per year) and dental accident (worldwide, up to £5,000 per year), and 50% for routine treatment.
 They also cover treatment for mouth cancer and dental hospital stays (up to 20 days).